-This green smoothie recipe delivers an epic dose of health-promoting antioxidants thanks to the pomegranate, blueberries, raspberries, raw cacao and fresh baby spinach.
-If antioxidants are what you are after, this recipe has more than enough!
+This green smoothie recipe delivers an epic dose of health-promoting antioxidants thanks to the pomegranate, blueberries, raw cacao, and fresh baby spinach.

 Antioxidant Blast Green Smoothie Recipe with Pomegranate

 - 1/2 cup pomegranate arils

 - 1 cup frozen blueberries

 - 1 banana, peeled

 - 1/2 cup frozen raspberries (or any other frozen berry/fruit)

 - 8 ounces unsweetened almond milk

 Directions: Start by adding the liquid to your blender (see my blender recommendations), followed by the soft fruit.
 Add the greens to your blender last.
 Blend on high for 30 seconds or until the smoothie is creamy.